 ProvSQL Studio

 ProvSQL Studio is a Python-backed web UI for the ProvSQL extension.
-It runs as a separate package, connects to any PostgreSQL database with ProvSQL installed, and lets you inspect provenance interactively through two complementary inspection modes:
+It runs as a separate package, connects to any PostgreSQL database with ProvSQL installed, and lets you inspect provenance interactively through four complementary modes:

 • Circuit mode renders the provenance directed acyclic graph (DAG) behind a result’s UUID or aggregate token, with frontier expansion, a node inspector, and on-the-fly semiring evaluation.